Cesar-Urteaga/rnoaa/README.md

 Usage
 -----

-This package allows you to get and clean the latest earthquake data from [the NOAA's Webpage](https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1) so as to prepare it for analysis.
+This package allows you to get and clean the latest earthquake data from [the NOAA's Webpage](https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1) so as to prepare it for analysis:

 ``` r
 library(rnoaa)